bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------

+***Version 2.10.6* ** *- Unreleased*
+- Service body and user dropdowns on the admin interface are sorted alphabetically
+- Fixed an issue where leading zeros were being left on meeting time for JSONP interface.

 ***Version 2.10.5* ** *- April 19, 2018*

 - The Italian localization was missing the label and default text for the Helpline field in the Service Body Editor.
 This has been fixed.